zwbetz-gh/zwbetz/content/post/bash-utility-functions/index.md

 show_comments: true
 ---

+**Update:** this article is no longer maintained.
+My dotfiles now live in git.
+Please see https://github.com/zwbetz-gh/dotfiles

+---

 ## border

 Used by the `log` function to surround a message with borders.
 If no character is passed in, it uses the default (`=`).